Pages

 Lewond and later Israel, bishop of Meckolmank/ Mets Kol-mank.
 Bishop Israel held negotiations with the Huns in 682.

-Caucasian Albanian Church's Chalcedonian monasteries in Jerusalem, around 638 CE
+Caucasian Albanian Church's Chalcedonian Monasteries in Jerusalem, around 638 CE

 - Monastery of St. Theotokos (St. Mary) of Arc’ax;